dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 ## Optimize JavaScript interop speed

-Calls between .NET and JavaScript involve additional overhead because:
+Calls between .NET and JavaScript require additional overhead because:

 * By default, calls are asynchronous.
 * By default, parameters and return values are JSON-serialized to provide an easy-to-understand conversion mechanism between .NET and JavaScript types.